Journey in the Footsteps of St. Brigit

 Céad Míle Fáilte (Welcome) To Ireland

-Our Pilgrimage to Ireland begins.
-Upon arrival in Dublin, we will clear customs and meet our driver.
-We will enjoy a panoramic tour where we visit Phoenix Park, established as a Royal deer park in the 17th century and home to Áras an Uachtaráin, Irish for 'The President's House.
-We will see the statue lined O’Connell St and Georgian Squares of Dublin City.
-In the afternoon we will check in to our The Trinity City hotel.
+Your Pilgrimage to Ireland begins.
+Upon arrival in Dublin, You will be collected by coach.
+We will enjoy a panoramic tour during wich you can visit Phoenix Park, established as a Royal deer park in the 17th century and home to Áras an Uachtaráin, Irish for 'The President's House.
+You will see the statue lined O’Connell St and Georgian Squares of Dublin City.
+In the afternoon you will check in to your accomodtaion.
 The rest of the afternoon and evening is free to explore Ireland’s capital city at our leisure.

 Trinity College & The Book Of Kells

-This morning we will visit Trinity College to see the magnificent Old Library and the 1200 year old Book of Kells, the beautifully illuminated version of the Gospels, designed by monks in the 9th century.
-We will also visit St. Patrick’s Cathedral which contains the largest and most interesting collection of church monuments in Ireland.
-In the afternoon we will visit the National Museum which houses a rich collection of Irish antiquities from the prehistoric times to the end of the medieval period.
-We depart Dublin to Kildare.
+On your second day you will visit Trinity College to see the magnificent Old Library and the 1200 year old Book of Kells, the beautifully illuminated version of the Gospels, designed by monks in the 9th century.
+You will also visit St. Patrick’s Cathedral which contains the largest and most interesting collection of church monuments in Ireland.
+In the afternoon your tour will bring you to the National Museum which houses a rich collection of Irish antiquities from the prehistoric times to the end of the medieval period.
+You then depart dublin and journey to Kildare.

 Newgrange, Hill Of Tara & Hill Of Slane

-This morning we will travel to the pre-Christian, megalithic site Newgrange, a megalithic burial ground designated a World Heritage Site by UNESCO.
-We will stop along the way at the Hill of Slane where disputes between clans were settled; new laws were passed; and eventually Christianity was proclaimed from the summit by St. Patrick.
-We continue on to the Hill of Tara, seat of the High Kings of Ireland.
-We will see the Hill of Slane which is predominantly steeped in Christian history and myth.
+This morning your pilgrimage will take you to the pre-Christian, megalithic site Newgrange, a megalithic burial ground designated a World Heritage Site by UNESCO.
+You will stop along the way at the Hill of Slane where disputes between clans were settled; new laws were passed; and eventually Christianity was proclaimed from the summit by St. Patrick.
+The tour will continue on to the Hill of Tara, seat of the High Kings of Ireland.
 St Patrick is traditionally believed to have lit the first paschal fire on the hill in defiance of the pagan High King Lóegaire.
-We will travel to Kildare for our overnight stay.

 Faughart Birth Place Of St Brigit